Basketball Offense - Horns OffenseBy Dr. James Gels, from the Coach’s Clipboard Basketball Playbook

 O1 moves to the right corner.
 O5 then shapes up to the ball (posts up) and O4 takes a couple dribbles to the right (for a better passing angle), and looks to pass to O5 inside (diagram PP24).
 If this pass is not open, O5 seals the X5 defender as O4 passes to O1, and then O1 passes to O5 inside.

-Get the rest of the Horns Offense "Post Plays" in Coach Perkins' Horns DVD, the Premium Members section and the Deluxe USB and downloads.
+Get 20 additional plays in Coach Perkins' Horns DVD, the Premium Members section and the Playbook download.

 - 3 Additional "Bonus" plays